 The programs minimize to the monitor they are on.
 You can have the smart taskbars set so the program only shows on the taskbar on the monitor the program is on, or you can mirror it so it shows on both task bars and you can bring the program up by accessing either task bar with the mouse.

 There are many other options depending on your requirements.
 This program certainly makes two monitors much more productive.

-Windows 7 Two Monitors - has an easy way to shift programs from one monitor to another.
+Easy way to shift programs from one monitor to another.

 Win+Shift+Left Arrow - moves the active window to the Left Monitor.